KaanGezgin/UnityCameraSnapshot/README.md

-# RealityIsAPerspective
+# UnityCameraSnapshot
-This repository for Viewfinder game's reality changer camera mechanics
+This repository for Unitys camera snapshot mechanic